Bimodules in bordered Heegaard Floer homology: Introduction

 \subsection{Acknowledgements}

+We are grateful for the supportive and stimulating mathematical environment provided by the Columbia mathematics department, where most of this work was done.
+We also wish to thank MSRI for its hospitality during the completion of this project.
+In addition, the third author thanks the Center for the Topology and Quantization of Moduli Spaces at Aarhus University for its hospitality.

 The authors thank M.~Khovanov and A.~Lauda for substantial help with the categorical aspects of this paper, particularly with formulating Theorem~\ref{thm:MCG-2-functoriality}.
 The authors would also like to thank R.~Zarev for sharing with us his insights during the course of this work.
-The authors also wish to thank MSRI for its hospitality during the completion of this project.
+We thank C.~Manolescu for a correction to a previous version.
+Finally, we thank the referee for many helpful comments.

 \counterwithin{equation}{subsection}